Henri Willis Bendel: Personal life

-In 1894, Henri Bendel married Blanche Lehman, a daughter of Aaron Lehman and a member of the Lehman family. whom he had met while she was visiting friends in Morgan City.
+In 1894, Henri Bendel married Blanche Lehman, a daughter of Aaron Lehman and a member of the Lehman family, whom he had met while she was visiting friends in Morgan City.
 His wife died in childbirth in July 1895 along with the baby.
 Bendel never remarried.
 Henri Bendel died suddenly on March 22, 1936, at his home at 399 Park Avenue in Manhattan.
 A generous employer, in 1923 he had given his employees a forty-five percent equity in the business, a gift with a book value at the time of $1.8 million.
 In his will, he made Abraham Beekman Bastedo, his companion for over 30 years, one of the principal benefactors of his estate.
 Bastedo received $200,000 and a large shareholding in the business, plus the use of his country estate.
-He is buried with Bendel in Kensico Cemetery, Westchester County, New York.

 Bendel Road in Lafayette, Louisiana, is named in his honor.